 “[Free-flow] encourages customers to flow freely through the store, and works best with smaller spaces,” says Barry.
 “Whichever layout you use, it should entice customers to move around the store to experience and potentially purchase your product(s).
 Typically, the easier it is to navigate the layout, the better.”

-You don’t have to be a tech company to use it in your pop-up shop.
+Pop-up shops provide the perfect opportunity to implement and trial new technology.
 From advanced touchscreen kiosks and interactive displays to simpler-to-execute tablets and in-store beacons, there are several ways to leverage technology in the design and layout of your pop-up.
+Many of which will only add to the shopping experience.

 Especially when it comes to pop-up shops, think outside the box to create an unforgettable customer experience.
 Forget the traditional fixtures and decor — get creative.